 Our initial user tests showed that musicians did not understand what this application was, nor how to use it.
 When they tried to use it, they found it intimidating.
 Most said they wouldn't use it or want it.
 We needed to transform this into a product, simplifying the experience as much as possible.

 Our strategy was to create an app for iPad and iPhone and make it easy for a musician to have a great musical experience.
-It also would be great if we could hide as much of the core technology as possible behind familiar patterns and UI.

-We found a user research goldmine
+We moved into a user research goldmine

 Where could we have unlimited access to users we could talk to, listen to, and observe?

 Our company started as a venture-in-residence at Harvard Innovation Lab.
 Like many co-working, tech-oriented spaces, there were many small startups in a large, open space, working hard on code, design, hardware, and business.
 Unfortunately, however, if your startup has to make sound, such an environment quickly becomes a hindrance to progress, and an annoyance to the other teams.

 Fortunately, the president of New England Conservatory invited us to move our startup to office space in their main building, Jordan Hall, in Boston.
 We moved in among 300 music students, most of whom were exactly the target market segment for Cadenza.